dividor/hdx-mcp/README.md

 ```

-## Using with Claude Desktop
+## Using the HDX MCP Server in Claude Desktop

-To use this HDX MCP server with Claude Desktop, you need to configure it in Claude's MCP settings.

-### Setup Steps

 1. **Complete the basic setup above** - ensure the server works with `uv run hdx-mcp-server`